offbeatwp/social-importer/readme.md

     ],
 ```

+After this, you have to activate the account using OAuth.

-The Facebook function does not work yet
+## The Facebook function does not work yet